Upholstery coil springs: History

 Ancient coiled helical or spiral shaped wire objects resembling springs have been discovered in the Balkans and across Europe by archaeological teams.
 Such objects dating from as far back as 4000 BC, the beginning of the first Bronze Age, abound in museums and collections.
 Wire coiled objects, possibly designed as rings or jewelry, nevertheless exhibit the properties of extension or compression springs.

 Three technologies drove the development of coiled springs in the mid-1500s, enabled by advances in the quality of steel; these were time-pieces (e.g., clocks and portable watches), firearms (e.g., cannons and pistols), and vehicles (e.g., coaches and carriages).
 The latter emerged in 16th-century Hungary.
-Sir William Felton's Treatise on Carriages of 1793 and George Thrupp's History of Coaches of 1877 give examples of evolving applications of springs in transportation that directly transferred to furniture.
+William Felton's Treatise on Carriages of 1796 and George Thrupp's History of Coaches of 1877 give examples of evolving applications of springs in transportation that directly transferred to furniture.

 Germany and Sweden were known even in fifteenth-century Europe as having the best steel because indigenous iron had .05-.07% carbon, which is excellent spring grade iron for steel.

 In 1690, Sir Ambrose Crowley used German Syrian steel for quality watch springs.

 Sir Robert Hooke wrote his Lecture on Springs in 1678.
 In it he explains how anyone can take well formed wire of various compositions and wind it around a form to create a spring.
-His work demonstrated the phenomenon known today as Hooke's Law, which characterizes springs as providing a restoring force proportional to the extent of their deformation.
+His work demonstrated the phenomenon known today as Hooke's law, which characterizes springs as providing a restoring force proportional to the extent of their deformation.